5GHz, Cavity, (TE5RI01) + quantum amplifiers

 with these parameters Yale quantum amplifier gives 35 dB gain at 4.9 GHz and -70 dBm input power (to the port 8 of the fridge).

-#10 Updated by Daniil Frolov about 1 year ago
+#10 Updated by Daniil Frolov over 1 year ago

 - File dual_gui_2019_Jul_01__19h35m06s.jpg dual_gui_2019_Jul_01__19h35m06s.jpg added